Lost Creek Bridge

 The Lost Creek Bridge is a covered bridge near the unincorporated community of Lake Creek, in Jackson County in the U.S. state of Oregon.
 The site is about 15 mi east-northeast of Medford.
-At 39 ft long, the structure is the shortest covered bridge in Oregon.
+At 39 ft long, the structure is the shortest historic covered bridge in Oregon.
 It carries Lost Creek Road over Lost Creek, a tributary of Little Butte Creek.

 The bridge was added to the National Register of Historic Places in 1979.
 In that same year, it was closed to vehicle traffic.
 A newer concrete bridge runs parallel to the wooden bridge and serves as a bypass.

 Anecdotal accounts and limited evidence suggest that the bridge might have been built as early as 1878.
 If confirmed, this would make it the oldest standing covered bridge in the state.
 The Oregon Department of Transportation says that the official construction date of 1919 may actually refer to a renovation of an older bridge.